muritane/coordination-architecture/emergent_coordination_gradients.md

 A coordination gradient:

-* biases behavior probabilistically,
+- biases behavior probabilistically,
-* operates locally and decays with distance,
+- operates locally and decays with distance,
-* depends on visibility and proximity,
+- depends on visibility and proximity,
-* dissipates when the signaling agent exits.
+- dissipates when the signaling agent exits.

 Authority, by contrast:

-* enumerates permission,
+- enumerates permission or obligation,
-* scales across distance,
+- scales across distance,
-* persists independent of presence,
+- persists independent of presence,
-* creates obligation.
+- binds behavior categorically.

-Confusing gradients with authority leads to **illegitimate responsibility assignment**.
+Confusing gradients with authority produces **structurally invalid responsibility attribution**.

 ---

 ## Relationship to Explicit Coordination Media

-Coordination gradients operate **before** explicit media engage.
+Coordination gradients operate **before** explicit coordination media engage.

 They are not substitutes for:

-* legitimacy,
+- legitimacy,
-* respect,
+- respect,
-* authority,
+- authority,
-* process,
+- process,
-* enforcement.
+- enforcement.

-They explain why systems often shift **before** any of these are consciously invoked.
+They explain why systems often shift **before** any of these are formally invoked.

 Once explicit coordination activates, the gradient is absorbed, overridden, or rendered irrelevant.